electrikmilk/cherri/CODE_OF_CONDUCT.md

 6. No soliciting of any kind.
 7. Do your best to stay positive and not bring others down just because you're having a bad day.
 8. Be practical and honest, but not discouraging or pessimistic.
 It does not help anything or anyone.
-9. No brand wars (trashing companies, other languages, etc.).
+9. No flame or brand wars (off-topic, trashing other languages, etc.).